Exploring how many calories you burn in a sauna reveals an intriguing aspect of wellness routines that goes beyond mere relaxation.

 Sauna time can boost your body's calorie burning.
 As you sit in the heat, your heart works harder to cool you down.
 This makes your body use more energy, which burns calories.
 The increase is like walking at a slow pace.

 Still, don't expect huge changes in the scale from the sauna alone.
 It should go hand in hand with exercise and healthy eating for better results.
 Regular sauna visits do help, but they are just one part of staying fit and losing weight.
+Using a sauna calorie calculator, you can find out just how much energy is expended.

 Read More: How Long to Sit in a Sauna after a Workout Explained